 Who is OAC Collections?

 You may see OAC listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+This can happen if you didn’t pay a bill.

 OAC Collection Specialists / Oliver Adjustment Company Contact Information